buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_RailTypeRail.md

+# Pset_RailTypeRail

 Properties common to IfcRail types and occurrences with PredefinedType set to RAIL.
 <!-- end of short definition -->